appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 #### View

-**View** only allows a user to view and interact with the deployed applications in a workspace.
+**View** only grants a user the access to view and interact with the deployed applications in a workspace.
 You can't make any changes as you won't be able to access the canvas if you only have the View permission.
 It applies to all the hierarchical levels in a workspace.

 #### Delete